parkinsons-toolkit/app-content/pages-content/managing-symptoms/thinking-concentration-and-memory.md

 ### Referral

 - You may be referred on to another service.
 Please be aware that there is usually a waiting time before the next service will see you.
 - The typical referral for memory and thinking problems is to a multi-professional service called a “memory clinic”.
-Or, you may be referred for a specialist assessment by a cognitive neuropsychologist.
+Or you may be referred for a specialist assessment by a cognitive neuropsychologist.

+---

 ## Key Messages
 - Thinking and memory problems are not always a sign of dementia.
 - Looking after your physical and emotional wellbeing may help with your memory and thinking.